MicheleCotrufo/pdf2doi/README.md

 a DOI or an arXiv ID.

 3. Scan the text inside the .pdf file, and check for any string that matches the pattern of a DOI or an arXiv ID.
-The text is extracted with the libraries [PyPDF2](https://github.com/mstamy2/PyPDF2) and [textract](https://github.com/deanmalmgren/textract).
+The text is extracted with the libraries [PyPDF2](https://github.com/mstamy2/PyPDF2) and [pdfminer](https://github.com/pdfminer/pdfminer.six).
+If the library
+[textract](https://github.com/deanmalmgren/textract) is installed, ```pdf2doi``` will try to use that too.

 4. Try to find possible titles of the publication.
-In the current version, possible titles are identified via the library [pdftitle](https://github.com/metebalci/pdftitle "pdftitle"), and by the file name.
+In the current version, possible titles are identified via the libraries [pdftitle](https://github.com/metebalci/pdftitle) and [PyMuPDF](https://github.com/pymupdf/PyMuPDF), and by the file name.
 For each possible title a google search is performed and the plain text of the first results is scanned for valid identifiers.

 5. As a last desperate attempt, the first N=1000 characters of the pdf text are used as a query for